Serpent Society

 The Serpent Society is an organization of snake-themed supervillains appearing in American comic books published by Marvel Comics.
 The society is a continuation of the original group the Serpent Squad and was later changed into Serpent Solutions.
 The Serpent Society first appeared in Captain America #310 (October 1985) and was created by writer Mark Gruenwald and artist Paul Neary.
 Serpent Solutions first appeared in Captain America: Sam Wilson #1 by writer Nick Spencer and artist Daniel Acuña.

+The Serpent Society have appeared in various media outside comics, including the animated series The Avengers: Earth's Mightiest Heroes and Marvel Disk Wars: The Avengers and the Marvel Cinematic Universe film Captain America: Brave New World.

+Publication history

 The Serpent Society was formed by Sidewinder as he gathered a number of villains with snake-themed powers.
-The group was organized more like a supervillain labor union, with the members providing protection for each other, sharing profits, etc. The Society took jobs for criminal organizations such as HYDRA, the Maggia, the Kingpin, and A.I.M.
+The group was organized more like a supervillain labor union, with the members providing protection for each other, sharing profits, and organizing profitable crimes.
+The Society worked, on an as-needed basis, for criminal organizations such as HYDRA, the Maggia, the Kingpin, and A.I.M.
 Some of these jobs brought the Serpent Society into conflict with Captain America and his partners.
 At one point, the Viper took control of the Society, plotting to take control of the United States, but was ultimately foiled by Captain America, D-Man, Nomad, the Falcon and former members of the Serpent Society.
 The Society would briefly reform over the years, but never made much impact.

 As part of the All-New Marvel NOW! branding, a resurrected Viper (Jordan Stryke) took control of the Serpent Society.
 He reorganized it as "Serpent Solutions" and provided their services to various corporations.
-Serpent Solutions were opposed by the new Captain America, formerly the Falcon.
+Serpent Solutions were opposed by the new Captain America, formerly known as Falcon.

-The Serpent Society has appeared in Marvel's The Avengers: Earth's Mightiest Heroes cartoon series as well as the Toei anime series Marvel Disk Wars: The Avengers.
-The Serpent Society was also part of the Captain America: The Winter Soldier video game.